softjunkorg/packages/packages/ui/README.md

   npm install --save-dev @softjunk/ui
 ```

-## Documentation
+## 📒 Documentation

-The documentation is beeing prepared, we are going to provide soon as possible.
+The documentation is in preparation, we will provide it as soon as possible.

-## Authors
+## 🔨 Authors

 -   [@felpsdev](https://www.github.com/felpsdev)

-## License
+## 📃 License

 [MIT](https://choosealicense.com/licenses/mit/)